Automatic differentiation (autodiff)

 micrograd autodiff library

-micrograd was started by Andrej Karpathy.
-The initial version, now the code under tag scalar, works only on scalar values.
+The repository is at https://github.com/brief-ds/micrograd. micrograd was started by Andrej Karpathy.
+The initial version works only on scalar values.
 We extended it to work with vectors, including matrices (2-dimensional) and arbitrary-dimensional tensors.

-Each mathematical operation is defined in 10-20 lines, for example the sum operation in micrograd/engine.py:
+The core file micrograd/engine.py is no more than 500 lines.
+Each mathematical operator is defined in 10-20 lines, for example the sum operation in micrograd/engine.py:

 def sum(self, axis=None):